 It’s essential I remain on the leading-edge of orthodontic theories, technologies, and treatments.
 Doing so allows me provide my patients with the most reliable, studied, customized, and comfortable orthodontic treatment.
 It also ensures the strongest, most incredible smiles.

 Each year I complete many continuing education courses on a variety of dental and non-dental topics.
 I’m a member of the Greenbriar-Southwest study club, Incognito™ lingual braces study club, and Spear study club.
 Spear is an interdisciplinary club that brings together general dentists and dental specialists to discuss comprehensive dental rehabilitation.
 I also attend local, regional, and national orthodontic and dental meetings.

 - Greater Cleveland Dental Society, currently serve on the Foundation Board and the Membership Committee

 We support our local schools and sport teams as much as possible!
 We enjoy going to football games and community events like 5K’s, parades, and homedays.

-I grew up in Lakewood, OH, and have lived in Broadview Heights and North Royalton for the past several years.
+I grew up in Lakewood, OH, and live in Brecksville.
 My husband Ryan, a civil engineer, and I met in college and married in 2007.
 We have a son, Colt, who was born in 2015 and a daughter, Ellie Mae, born in 2016.
 Our other family members include our dog, Wink, and our four rescue cats: Pancake, Tyson, Snickers, and Hetch.